 - People who want a person on other end to ask any questions.
 Really good customer service.

 - Those who want to do DRIP investing.
 Set your dividends to DRIP and forget about them.

 - People who like to buy index funds, as Schwab has cheap expense ratio index funds.

 - The checking account comes with a debit card that doesn’t have any fees when used abroad anywhere!

-Apart from these 2 picks, there are a few other brokers as well which I have read and researched about a lot.
-They come up often when I try to find good brokers.
-However, haven’t used them so cannot write helpful descriptions on them.
-However, if you would like you can also look to Vanguard (for best retirement planning/investing).
-Interactive Brokers (for very low commission trades).
+Apart from these 2 picks, there are a few others who always feature in most lists of best online brokers I found during my research.
+However, I haven’t used them so I cannot write helpful descriptions on them.
+If you would like you can also look to Fidelity (for best retirement planning/investing) TD Ameritrade (for good data and options platform).
 Another pro-tip is a lot of big brokers allow for fee free ACATS-IN transfer of securities (they will even reimburse fees charged by your existing broker to ACATS-in to their service).
 Some also give you a fixed number or duration during which you can trade for commission free.
+They might even give you bonus money to move your account.
 You can always ask check with your broker if they offer any commission free trades if your account balance is above certain limits.